-There are some other activities that LLCs in the state have to take part in beyond the initial formation of the Oregon LLC.
+LLCs in the state have to take part in a few activities beyond the initial formation of the Oregon LLC.

 LLCs in the state of Oregon need to file their annual report, acquire a Certificate of Good Standing, pay state and federal tax, update information about their business, and other such things in order to maintain a legally operating LLC.

 You can relieve yourself of some of the workload associated with signing up with an Oregon LLC by choosing an Oregon PEO company, as well as subscribing to your choice of online attorneys and legal services.
 An Oregon PEO service will file a lot of the forms for your Oregon LLC (like your annual report), while online legal services and attorneys will help ensure that there are no problems with your federal tax forms.